dekoza/mtgpl/ELD.rst

    Protection from white (This creature can't be blocked, targeted, dealt damage, enchanted, or equipped by anything white.)

-   Creatures can't attack you or a planeswalker you control unless their controller pays |mana_1| for each of those creatures.
+   Creatures can't attack you or planeswalkers you control unless their controller pays |mana_1| for each of those creatures.

 :mtgtip:`Ardenvale Paladin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/3/a32fa360-6c41-4146-931b-c19e9a766803.jpg?1572489621|https://scryfall.com/card/eld/4/ardenvale-paladin?utm_source=api>`